Agape Core Values and Roles

 The Agape Church of Christ has three core values: Agape Love, Relationship, and Empowerment.
 When we began Agape in September 2006 we realized that empowerment involved training and developing all people for leadership.
-As the Spirit empowers us to be like Jesus (Romans 8:26) so we must empower all people to be what God has called them to be.
-Males and females must equally be empowered to reflect the honor of Jesus and become what God has called them to be (Galatians 3:26-29).
+As the Spirit empowers us to be like Jesus (Romans 8:26) so we must empower all people to be who God has called them to be.
+Males and females must equally be empowered to reflect the honor of Jesus and become who God has called them to be and do what God asks (Galatians 3:26-29).
 While sometimes God has differing responsibilities for males and females (as God has differing responsibilities for people in the church) it is important that we at Agape help all people be what they can be in Christ.

 The churches of Christ believe that the Bible is the inspired word of God (2 Timothy 3:16-17).
 In the churches of Christ we commit to practicing what the Bible teaches and make no test of fellowship anything not discussed in the scriptures.
 Over the past few decades we have fought for the rights of African-Americans, children, those outside the church, and women.
 Our history has its injustices to people from the previous groups but at key points in our history the voices of men and women have risen to oppose these injustices and call us to change.
 In most cases these voices have come from our educational institutions.
 While these voices created controversy, through time we have come to appreciate their courage and accept their wisdom.

 Over the past few decades males and females have felt oppressed by our doctrines and traditions concerning the roles of men and women.
 Again, the educational institutions have called us to reflect on the scriptures, our practices, and our ministries.
 Because we in the churches of Christ practice our faith without any central organization and controlling congregations we have had the freedom to study “women’s roles” and practice our beliefs without making it a test of fellowship.
-As with the issue of racism, each congregation has had the chance to explore the Bible and restudy our stance on various teachings.
+As with the issue of racism, each congregation has had the chance to explore the Bible and restudy our stance on various teachings–even if they once were considered scriptural.

 As a minister working in the churches of Christ I have been part of these discussions.
 It has been frustrating at times.
 Frustrating—not because we didn’t “get our way,” but because we watched leaders operate out of fear.